MufeedKcp/olist-star-schema-warehouse/README.md

 </p>

-The architecture of Fact and Dimension tables designed for analytical speed.
+The star schema architecture of Fact and Dimension tables designed for analytical speed.

 ---

-### User Instructions
+### Use this project:

 1. **Clone the Repository:**